addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Create a Security Group
 -----------------------
+We will be adding the Instances that we create later in the exercise to this Security Group.

+**Note: We'll be reusing the environment variables created in the previous exercise**

 Use the following awscli command to create a new Security Group.

 .. code-block::

-    aws ec2 create-security-group --group-name Int2Public --description "Security Group used to connect to instances on public subnet from Internet" --vpc-id $EX003_VPC
+    aws ec2 create-security-group --group-name Int2Public --description "Security Group used to connect to instances on public subnet from Internet" --vpc-id $EX002_VPC

 Output: